-Paying rent by cash or cheque has one big advantage: While you might have to walk it over to your building’s office or mail it to your landlord, you won’t have to pay any big fees.
-Using a credit card to pay rent will cost you extra.
+Paying rent or a mortgage by cash or cheque has one big advantage.
+While you might have to walk it over to your building’s office or mail it, you won’t have to pay any big fees.
+Using a credit card to pay rent or a mortgage will cost you extra.

-- If you use a rent pay service, you’ll likely be looking at credit card fees of 1% to 2.5%.
+- If you use a third-party payment service, you’ll likely be looking at credit card fees of 1% to 2.5%.

 - If your landlord directly accepts credit cards, banks typically charge them a 2% to 3% fee for each transaction – which they’ll likely pass on to you.

-So if your rent is $1,000 and you pay with a credit card, you could pay an additional fee of $10 to $30, sometimes more.
+As an example, if your rent is $1,000 per month and you pay with a credit card, you could pay an additional fee of $10 to $30.

 How to pay your landlord through a rent pay service